Beyond the Authoritarian Wall

 is to banish the threat, and a physiological reaction that raises physical strength and mental focus to achieve this objective.

 Conception - Creating an object in the mind.
+A mental creation that represents subjective meaning or that stimulates our senses.

 Perception - Identifying an object through the senses.
+Subjective meaning we form from observation in a specific context.

 Induction - Applying logic from a special case to a general case, like developing a hypothesis, like creating art.